andrew henderson menu

 • Income tax rate: 0% personal income tax

-• Corporate tax rate: 9% (exceptions for some free zone companies)
+• Corporate tax rate: 9% (exceptions for some qualifying free zone companies).

 The two main cities of Dubai and Abu Dhabi offer luxury, entertainment and high-quality living.
-As you can read in our expat guide to the UAE, Dubai is more entertainment-focused, while Abu Dhabi is still glitzy but a bit less frantic.
+As you will see in our expat guide to the UAE, Dubai is more entertainment-focused, while Abu Dhabi is still glitzy but a bit less frantic.

 Life is good in the UAE.
 You don’t need to worry about much.
 If anything, you can hire someone in the UAE to worry for you, as every service and product you could ever want is available there.